microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

             await UserState.SaveChangesAsync(turnContext, false, cancellationToken);
         }
     ~~~

-## Testing the bot using Bot Framework Emulator

-[Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

-### Connect to the bot using Bot Framework Emulator

-- Launch Bot Framework Emulator
-- File -> Open Bot
-- Enter a Bot URL of `http://localhost:3978/api/messages`

 # Deploy the bot to Azure
 See [Deploy your C# bot to Azure][50] for instructions.